D-Link COVR-2202 review: Three heads are better than two

 - Faster mesh solutions are available

 While many Australians are enjoying faster Internet access on the NBN (although this is far from universal, sadly), we're often stymied by the quality of the broadband we're able to send around our own homes and offices.
-We've tested plenty of NBN-ready modem-routers, including most of the popular models supplied by ISPs as part of your NBN contract, but many of them assume that you're living in a very small apartment with minimal interference, whether that's from competing networks or the simple architecture of your home.
+We've tested plenty of NBN-ready modem-routers, including most of the popular models supplied by Internet service providers (ISPs) as part of your NBN contract, but many of them assume that you're living in a very small apartment with minimal interference, whether that's from competing networks or the simple architecture of your home.

 Here's the problem.
 Australians like larger houses, often build extensions and, like the rest of the planet, rather like having the Internet everywhere, not just right next to wherever their ISP has placed their modem.